ZHassanQ/PS3-HEN-Guide/README.md

 # PS3 HEN Guide
-This is a repository is guide to how install HEN (Hybrid Firmware).
+This is a repository is guide to how install HFW (Hybrid Firmware) and enable HEN (Homebrew ENabler).

 HEN Sections: [Wiki](https://github.com/ZHassanQ/PS3-HEN-Guide/wiki)